Dutch Republic: Franco-Dutch War and Third Anglo-Dutch War (1672–1702)

-Stadtholder William III, Prince of Orange, also reigned as William III of England from 1689 to 1702 after the Glorious Revolution.
+Stadtholder William III, Prince of Orange, also reigned as William III of England from 1689 to 1702 after the Glorious Revolution, with his wife Mary II.

 The year 1672 is known in the Netherlands as the "Disaster Year" (Rampjaar).
 England declared war on the Republic, (the Third Anglo-Dutch War), followed by France, Münster and Cologne, which had all signed alliances against the Republic.
 France, Cologne and Münster invaded the Republic.
 Johan de Witt and his brother Cornelis, who had accomplished a diplomatic balancing act for a long time, were now the obvious scapegoats.
 They were lynched, and a new stadtholder, William III, was appointed.

 An Anglo-French attempt to land on the Dutch shore was barely repelled in three desperate naval battles under command of Admiral Michiel de Ruyter.
 The advance of French troops from the south was halted by a costly inundation of its own heartland, by breaching river dikes.
 With the aid of friendly German princes, the Dutch succeeded in fighting back Cologne and Münster, after which the peace was signed with both of them, although some territory in the east was lost forever.
 Peace was signed with England as well, in 1674 (Second Treaty of Westminster).
 In 1678, peace was made with France at the Treaty of Nijmegen, although the Spanish and German allies of the Dutch Republic felt betrayed by this.